jonathanginevro/portfolio-archive/README.md

 ### Introduction

-Welcome to my personal website repository!
-This is a project that I started in 2021, and I actively update to showcase information about myself.
+Welcome to my personal website repository.
+This website was created in 2021, and is actively updated to showcase my projects and experiences as a developer.

 ### Deployment